Minister-President of Flanders

-The minister-president of Flanders (Minister-president van Vlaanderen) is the head of the Flemish Government, which is the executive branch of the Flemish Region and Flemish Community.
+The minister-president of Flanders (Minister-president van Vlaanderen) is the head of the Flemish Government, which is the executive branch of the Flemish Region and Community.

 The incumbent officeholder is Matthias Diependaele, who took over from Jan Jambon, following the 2024 Belgian regional elections.
 The current government is made up of three parties, the New Flemish Alliance (N-VA), Vooruit, and Christian Democratic and Flemish (CD&V).
 The ministers were sworn in on 30 September 2024.
 The government consists of nine ministers, five for the N-VA, two for Vooruit and two for CD&V.

 Appointment

 Following the election of the Flemish Parliament, a Flemish Government is formed with a maximum of eleven ministers.
 The largest party in the government coalition may choose the minister-president.
 Following the oath of office of all ministers before the Flemish Parliament, the minister-president alone takes the oath of office before the King as well.

 Regional elections are held every 5 years.
 The Flemish Parliament was elected directly for the first time in 1995.
 Prior to 1995, the members of the Flemish Parliament were the members of the Dutch language group of the Federal Parliament of Belgium.